 "Where to now?" asked Jobe.
 "Another surprise?"
 "Yep," said Ellie.
 "The planned one.
-We still have some time before traffic leaving the City gets bad."
+We still have some time before the commuter traffic gets bad."
 "Okay.
 Onward.
 Let's go!"
-Chapter 6 Ellie pulled into the Cliff House parking lot.
+C Clifton Jones Chapter 6 Ellie pulled into the Cliff House parking lot.